Homotopy theory for algebras over polynomial monads: Homotopy cofibrations and -monoidal model categories

 \begin{proof}Recall that in Str\o m's model structure the weak equivalences and fibrations are homotopy equivalences and Hurewicz fibrations respectively; the corresponding classes in Quillen's model structure are weak homotopy equivalences and Serre fibrations.
 These classes verify the inclusion relations required by Proposition \ref{twin2}.
-The cofibrations of Str\o m's model structure are the closed cofibrations in the topologist's classical sense.
-It is known (though not well-known) that closed cofibrations are $h$-cofibrations for Quillen's model structure.
+The cofibrations of Str\o m's model structure are the closed cofibrations (i.e. NDR-pairs) in the topologist's classical sense.
+Closed cofibrations are $h$-cofibrations for Quillen's model structure\footnote{In order to show that weak homotopy equivalences are preserved under cobase-change along closed cofibrations, it is enough to consider weak homotopy equivalences which are closed cofibrations.
+In other words, for any NDR-triad $(X,X_1,X_2)$ we have to show that if $(X_1,X_1\cap X_2)$ is $\infty$-connected then so is $(X,X_2)$.
+This holds if all spaces are $CW$-complexes. $CW$-approximation reduces thus the problem to a gluing lemma for weak homotopy equivalences between NDR-triads.
+This follows from the analogous statement for excisive triads \cite[Theorem 6.7.9]{Dieck} because each NDR-triad is homotopy equivalent to an excisive triad by a double mapping cylinder construction.}.
 In Str\o m's model structure all objects are cofibrant so that it is strongly $h$-monoidal by Lemma \ref{mainimplications}.
 Proposition \ref{twin2} implies that Quillen's model structure is $h$-monoidal.
 It is strongly $h$-monoidal since the product of two weak homotopy equivalences is again a weak homotopy equivalence.\end{proof}

 \begin{corol} The following two examples are $h$-monoidal model categories:

 \begin{itemize}\item the category of chain complexes over a commutative ring with the projective model structure; \item the category of symmetric spectra (in simplicial sets) with the stable projective model structure.\end{itemize}\end{corol}